karimsaikali/jasmine/README.md

 ## Getting the Results

-Due to the fantastic design by the Pivotal Lab Team and jasmine contributors, you can simply write a reporter or use the scriptr reporters under the reporters folder that are enabled by default.
+Due to the fantastic design of Jasmine, Every time a spec started or finished executing or a suite started or finished executing, the results are sent to a reporter interface within an object.
+The reporter can then deal with the object.
+You can simply write a reporter or use the default scriptr reporters under the reporters folder that are enabled by default.

 ### Default Reporters

 #### PubSubReporter

-It pushes the test results to a channel "jasmine", you can subscribe a script to the channel to immediately do something based  on the results, the script could pick up the json message, and then create a ticket in zoho or JIRA or any other third party ticketing platform used by your team or perhaps push a notification (a little drastic) to your phone?
+It pushes the test results to a channel "jasmine", you can subscribe a script to the channel to immediately do something based  on a spec or suite result, the script could pick up the json message, and then create a ticket in zoho or JIRA or any other third party ticketing platform used by your team or perhaps push a notification (a little drastic) to your phone?
 Send an email?

-Of course you need to save a channel in scriptr called "jasmine", or you could alternatively use a different channel by changing the value of channel in boot.
+Of course you need to save a channel in scriptr called "jasmine", or you could alternatively use a different channel by changing the used channel in the reporter.

 #### Console Reporter